Executive Director: Millie DeBenedet

-Paul Charney – Interim Board President
+Paul Charney – Vice President

 Millie DeBenedet received her BFA in Acting from DePaul University’s Theatre School in Chicago, Illinois where she had the honor to perform with Chicago Playworks Theatre for Young Audiences.
 She has been performing and teaching with Killing My Lobster for the past 3 years.
 Her favorite KML performances have been KML Takes It To The Streets, KML Chops Down the Family Tree, and KML Conquers the Galaxy.
 Millie can also be spotted in few of KML’s digital shorts; Teenage Obsession and Why is Everybody Here?
 She is currently developing a sketch comedy writing workshop for kids (ages 8-11) as a collaborative project between 826 Valencia & Killing My Lobster.
 Millie is also a film and voice-over actress here in the Bay Area, her recent work includes Stride Gum, Google, Yahoo, Atlassian, Microsoft, Leapfrog, and Lowe’s.
 Other performance credits include Genittti’s Hole-In-The-Wall, Second City Detroit, and BATS Improv.
 Millie aslo runs casting sessions for commercials, TV and film productions at Nancy Hayes Casting in San Francisco.